viticm/vimrc/amix-vimrc/sources_non_forked/vim-flake8/README.mdown

 History
 -------
 1.6: Deprecated configuring flake8 options through Vim settings.
-Instead, advise users to use the `~/.config/flake8` config file.
+Instead, advise users to use a `.flake8` config file in the root of your project.

     - Decprecated options:
       - `g:flake8_builtins`